hannahmthompson/adelgid_models/README.md

     * We use a function for each system of ordinary differential equations in our model and call these functions in sections 2 and 3 when we are solving our systems.

 We can test the code by using test data.
 We simulate the test data by choosing values for all parameters and solving the model.
 The test data is the state function values at some time points.
 We use the same time points where we have real data.
 Using this test data, run the parameter estimation.
 The optimal parameter values found should agree with the parameter values used to simulate the test data.

+## License

+The data used in this project (files `als_data.xlsx` and `ha_data.xlsx`) are licensed under the [Creative Commons Attribution 4.0.](https://creativecommons.org/licenses/by/4.0/) The remaining content of this project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 [^1]: T. McAvoy, W. T. Mays, S. M. Salom, and L. T. Kok.
 Impact of imidacloprid on hemlock woolly adelgid _(Adelges tsugae)_ and water quality at Mt.
 Lake, Virginia.
 In B. Onken and R. Reardon, editors, _Third Symposium on Hemlock Woolly Adelgid in the Eastern United States_, pages 324–334.
 Forest Health Technology Enterprise Team, 2005